-As the morning temps begin to dip below freezing, most of us have noticed a little frost on our windshields… and it’s only going to get worse from here.
-As we prepare for the inevitable winter weather, here are a few pro tips for de-icing your windshield.
+As the morning temps begin to dip below freezing, most of us have noticed a little frost on our windshields— and clearing the ice eats up valuable time in our morning routines.
+As we prepare for even more winter weather, here are a few pro tips for de-icing your windshield.

 This is is more important than people realize.
 If you don’t leave yourself sufficient time to de-ice your car, you consequently risk being late to work and, more often than not, do a half-hearted job before speeding out the driveway.
 The leftover ice and snow will limit your visibility which can put you, and any passengers, in a dangerous position.

 It’s best to leave yourself at least 15 extra minutes to warm up your car and de-ice all windows.
 Having extra time to kill is always better than trying to rush.

 Start the vehicle and use the defroster setting to warm the glass.
 Wait at least five minutes for the glass to warm up.
 It is important to not turn your heater on full blast right away, as sudden temperature changes can potentially damage your windshield.

 This will not only make it easier to get all the ice off the windshield but warming up the car’s engine will ultimately help your car run better in cooler temps.

 Invest in a quality scraping tool.